-(f) Warrant Liability
+(e) Warrant Liability

 The freestanding warrants to purchase American Depositary Share ("ADSs") at a future date were determined to be freestanding instruments that were accounted for as a liability.
 At initial recognition, the Company recorded the warrant liability on the consolidated balance sheets at its estimated fair value.
 The proceeds from issuance of ordinary shares and warrants are firstly allocated to warrant liability based on its fair value.
 The residual method is used to allocate the proceeds to shareholders' equity.
-The warrant liability is subject to remeasurement at each reporting period and the Company adjusted the carrying value of the warrant liability to fair value at the end of each reporting period utilizing the binominal option pricing model, with changes in estimated fair value included in the change in fair value of warrant liability on the consolidated statement of comprehensive income (loss).
+The warrant liability is subject to remeasurement at each reporting period and the Company adjusted the carrying value of the warrant liability to fair value at the end of each reporting period utilizing the binominal option pricing model, with changes in estimated fair value included in the change in fair value of financial instruments on the consolidated statement of comprehensive income (loss).

-(g) Fair value of financial instruments
+(f) Fair value measurements